 “Staying at the same place every year comforts people with ASD.
 It also helps to rent a place with a kitchen, since they tend to be particular about food,” Dr. Adreon says.
 The type of tailored experience Dr. Adreon describes inspired VillaKey vacation rentals.
 “My dad had Asperger’s, so we rarely took family vacations," says owner Alice Horn.
 "Staying in a small hotel room with his two noisy little girls was tough for him.”

-Horn worked with Michael Alessandri, Ph.D., CARD’s executive director, and his staff to identify vacation rentals that met the needs of families like hers.
-Villa Key’s autism-friendly Orlando-area vacation homes feature quiet locations, soft lighting, neutral colors, fragrance-free cleaning products, smooth linens, safety locks on windows and doors, and security fences around pools.
+Horn worked with Michael Alessandri, Ph.D., CARD’s executive director and his staff to identify vacation rentals that met the needs of families like hers.
+Villa Key’s autism-friendly Orlando-area vacation homes feature quiet locations, soft lighting, neutral colors, smooth linens, safety locks on windows and doors, and security fences around pools.
 Service pets are welcome, too.
-With the Center’s help, Horn also developed a downloadable vacation rental social story and travel checklist.

 “Families are overwhelmingly appreciative for a travel option that makes sense for them,” Horn says.